You know, the ash from the volcano could cause terrible respiratory problems.

 Clinton hired Emmanuel as his chief fundraiser.

-So this is this is right after this story appeared right after Emmanuel was picked to be Obama's Obama's chief of staff, November 2008.
+So this is right after this story appeared right after Emmanuel was picked to be Obama's chief of staff, November 2008.

 Last week, the day before a big push begins, or the day after, actually, the big push begins for financial regulatory reform overhaul.

-They charge Goldman Sachs with fraud, and it allows Obama, and everybody says, see, we need to reform Wall Street.
+They charge Goldman Sachs with fraud, and it allows Obama and everybody say, see, we need to reform Wall Street.

 They are evil up there.

-They're looking all of the billions they're making and defrauding innocent people.
+They're looking at all of the billions they're making in defrauding innocent people.

 And there's an interesting little tie here.

-He was a he was he bet that they were going to fail.
+He bet that they were going to fail.

 He bet that whoever bought these as investment vehicles would lose money.